How to Change Auto Light Bulbs

 The auto light bulbs that burn out most often are the taillight, stop, turn signal, backup and headlight bulbs.
 But there are many other bulbs in a vehicle that could use your attention, too.
 These are the five most commonly neglected bulbs that can affect your driving experience.
 Check yours to see if they work, and pick up replacements at any auto parts store.

-Tips on Changing Your Auto Light Bulbs
+Tips For Changing Auto Light Bulbs

 We’re not going to ask how many DIYers it takes to change a light bulb.
 But did you know there are a few tricks to changing the bulbs in your vehicle?
 Read the following tips and file them away in your long-term memory.